hazelcast/hazelcast/hazelcast-documentation/src/ExecutionCallback.md

 }
 ```

-The example code below prints the result asynchronously.
+#### Example Method to Callback the Task

+The example code below submits the Fibanacci calculation to `ExecutionCallback` and prints the result asynchronously. `ExecutionCallback` has the methods `onResponse` and `onFailure`.
+In this example code, `onResponse` is called upon a valid response and prints the calculation result, whereas `onFailure` is called upon a failure and prints the stacktrace.

 ```java